 - Expensive.
 You pay for the quality, but it’s not for everyone’s budget.

-Top model for beginners: PRS SE Standard 24
+Top model for Newbies: PRS SE Standard 24

-The SE Standard 24 is Paul Reed Smith’s flagship model for beginners.
+The SE Standard 24 is Paul Reed Smith’s flagship model for new players.
 While slightly on the more expensive side, this electric plays, feels and looks great.
 And, as expected from PRS, the build quality is top-notch.

 The pickups on this guitar are what really make it.
 The in-house made PRS 85/15 S pickups are super clear and offer players versatile sound, making this guitar perfect for nearly any genre.